MrKrodbon/Recipe-Finder-App/README.md

 - 📃 View detailed recipe information
 - 💾 Caches search results locally (localStorage)
 - 📱 Responsive layout for mobile and desktop
-- 😢 Displays a "Not Found" page if no recipes match the criteria

 ---